 The calendar of annual reports is illustrated as follows:

 - By 31 January 2019: 1st Annual Progress Report presenting adaptations to national context

 - By 31 January 2020: 2nd Annual Progress Report

 - By 31 January 2021: 3rd Annual Progress Report

 - By end of February 2022: Final Report and External Evaluation Report

 DonorsUN Development Account (11th Tranche)

-Ecuador, Jordan, Peru, Rwanda, Uganda
+Ecuador, Jordan, Peru, Rwanda, Turkey and Uganda